Sandra Forster runs several restaurants in Munich – and a club in which photography is strictly forbidden. For us, she made an exception.

 Where do you go out yourself?

 I don’t get much free time, so I mainly stay at my own restaurants.
 But I occasionally enjoy a visit to some of Munich’s classic bars and restaurants like Schumann’s.
-I particularly like eating at the Emika Restaurant in the Luis Hotel by the Viktualienmarkt (food market), and I treat myself once a year to an evening at Tantris.
-I find the exhibitions at the Haus der Kunst (“House of Art”) particularly worth seeing.
+Once a year I enjoy an evening at Tantris.
+I find the exhibitions at the Haus der Kunst (art gallery) particularly worth seeing.
 I like watching the chamber plays performed by Munich’s Kammerspiele, because I find it exciting that the theatre-makers pick up on subculture influences there.

-Apart from Blitz, you also run the training restaurant “Roeckl”, the Vietnamese restaurant and club “Charlie”, and the oriental restaurant “Kismet” on the Löwengrube street with its little brother “Kiss” on Landwehrstraße.
+Apart from Blitz, you also run the training restaurant “Roeckl”, the Vietnamese restaurant and club “Charlie”, and the oriental restaurant “Kismet” on the Löwengrube street.
 Do your restaurants have a particular touch?

 Yes.
 I follow the “turning old into new” trend to a certain extent and like to work with existing ideas.
 It has to grip me.
 I don’t come up with any concepts or anything in advance, and I don’t look at other restaurants.
 I work very intuitively and only have my own ideas in mind.
 This isn’t always easy for landlords or partners who I want to get on board with a project.
 They now trust me when I say, “Come on, it’ll be really nice!”